tatokis/spcmechanic/README.md

 Both methods require a way of running homebrew on the console.

 ### On PCSX2:
-Either load up the ISO and select System->Boot ISO (fast) or Run ELF and select spcmechanic.elf The run ELF option may not work on PCSX2 1.4 or earlier
+Either load up the ISO and select System->Boot ISO (fast) or Run ELF and select `spcmechanic.elf`.
+The run ELF option may not work on PCSX2 1.4 or earlier, and the Boot ISO (full) option results in an error.